Start the hATTR amyloidosis conversation with your doctor

 Gathering your family’s healthcare records and compiling your family’s medical history can give your doctor important information that can help with the diagnosis of hATTR amyloidosis.

-Download our Family Health Tree tool, which can help you keep track of your family history and make it easier to discuss with your doctor.
+Download the Family Health Tree tool to help you keep track of your family history and make it easier to discuss with your doctor.

 Prepare a list of symptoms